o-ran-sc/nonrtric/test/common/README.md

 ## Function: consul_config_app ##

-Function to load a json config from a file into consul for the Policy Agent
+Function to load a json config from a file into consul for the A1PMS

 | arg list |
 |--|